jlparkI/xGPR/docs/advanced/tuning_tutorial.rst

 General observations on hyperparameter tuning
 ----------------------------------------------

-Currently, for classification, the only supported method is the most common one in ML -- fit using different hyperparameters and evaluate performance on a validation set.
-This procedure is reasonably straightforward (although, for more details on finer-grained control of the fitting procedure, see the In-Depth fitting tutorial).

-This In-Depth will focus instead on a tuning procedure which is (currently) only available for xGPRegression -- tuning by minimizing the negative log marginal likelihood (what xGPR calls NMLL).
+This In-Depth will focus on a tuning procedure which is (currently) only available for xGPRegression -- tuning by minimizing the negative log marginal likelihood (what xGPR calls NMLL).
 This quantity represents the probability of the training data averaged